SondreUM/gen-ai/README.md

 > UiT The Arctic University of Norway\
 > FYS-3810 Generativ AI 24V Individual special curriculum - Master's degree

+- ⚠️ The project is not complete and under **very active** development.

 ## Table of contents

 - [Generative AI - course project](#generative-ai---course-project)